The Sneaky Ways Grocery Stores Hijack Your Brain

 None of us will.

 So instead, just notice the cart size, the layout, the music, the price anchoring.
 See the design for what it is.
 Because grocery stores aren’t built to help you.
 They’re built to break you.
-And the best of them make you enjoy every second of it, right up until you’re walking out of checkout wondering how you spent $287 when all you came for was milk.
+And the best of them make you enjoy every second of it... right up to the point you’re walking out of checkout wondering how you spent $287 when all you came in for was milk.

 Don’t beat yourself up.
 You never stood a chance.
 You’ve been played.